vidhyasrinivasan65/parksg/prompts.md

 **Lesson:** the error told me the truth about what LTA saw, and nothing about why.
 The failure was on my machine, one layer before the request.

-### Discovery 2 — CarParkID is not unique, and the duplicate is dangerous
+### Discovery 2 CarParkID is not unique and the duplicate is dangerous

 In the real response, A0007 appears twice: